unsetbit/grunt-modules/README.md

 # Grunt Modules

+**This is no longer maintained.
+This was created at a time where we thought we needed a giant grunt file.
+It later turned out that we didn't.
+You too should make good effor to not need this, you'll be better off.**

 Grunt Modules allows you to split up your grunt file into modular pieces.
 It's useful for managing very large codebases (if you have to have one).